comit-network/RFCs/RFC-001-BAM.md

 A request is a type of message that implies an answer.
 Nodes MUST be prepared to receive a frame of type `RESPONSE` with the id used in the `REQUEST` frame.
-Alternatively to a `RESPONSE` frame, the other party MAY also send an `ERROR` frame.
+Alternatively to a `RESPONSE` frame, the other party MAY instead send an `ERROR` frame.

 ##### Structure